The Depreciation Allowance: A Powerful Tax Benefit for Real Estate Investors

 The depreciation concept is based on the understanding that all physical structures associated with the property have a limited lifespan and will eventually become outdated or deteriorate.

-As a result, the real estate investor can legally deduct an annual amount for depreciation as cost recovery from the cash flow generated by the asset during the past twelve months of ownership and therein lower his or her income tax liability for that past year.
+The IRS, therefore, concludes that the owner of a property suffers a financial loss by owning the property and grants them the benefit of recovering this cost through their income taxes.
+And as a result, real estate investors can legally deduct an annual amount for depreciation as cost recovery from the cash flow generated by the asset during the past year of ownership, thus lowering their income tax liability for that year.

 = Annual Depreciation Allowance

-- Depreciable Basis is the original value of the rental property less the value of the land.
+- A Depreciable Basis is the original value of the rental property less the value of the land.
 Original Value - Land Value = Depreciable Basis

 - Useful Life is either 27.5 years (property classified as residential) or 39.0 years (property classified as non-residential).

 1. It's important to note that the depreciation allowance is only applicable to the depreciable basis of the property, which is the original value of the property minus the value of the land (the value of the land is not included in the calculation because it is not considered to depreciate over time).